Israel–Namibia relations

 Israel–Namibia relations refers to the current and historical relationship between Israel and Namibia.
 Governmental relations were established in 1994, four years after Namibia gained independence from South Africa.
 Israel's ambassador to Namibia, Dov Segev-Steinberg, resides in South Africa.
-While Namibia does not have an embassy in Israel, it has an honorary consul, Gil Dankner, based in Atlit, with jurisdiction over the Haifa region.
+While Namibia does not have an embassy in Israel, it has an honorary consul, Gil Dankner, based in Atlit, Haifa.

 History

 Prior to Namibian independence, Israel's policy towards Namibia was that of official silence.
 A number of high-profile Israeli leaders visited the then occupied territory.
 Members of the South African administration of Namibia also visited Israel.